Reflections on other aspects dealt with by Raffaello and Mondrian

 This clearly shows the overcoming of the concept of nature as the only part of phenomena that we perceive (realistic or figurative painting) and its extension to the infinite variety of phenomena that make up the microcosm and macrocosm we are part of.
 As long as man considered himself the measure of creation, reality had necessarily to coincide with what he is given to see.
 For a long time and even today we believe that what appears to our senses is all reality and the rest we have defined metaphysical, beyond, supernatural.

-Ascertained through the experimental sciences that what we see is only a part of reality, the “beyond” becomes a “here and now”; a reality that we do not see but that is just as real and substantial component of everything we can see.
+Ascertained through the experimental sciences that what we see is only a part of reality, the “beyond” becomes a “here and now”; a reality that we do not see but that is just as real and substantial component of everything we see.
 The so called “supernatural” is beyond that part of nature that we can perceive but it is still nature.
 There is nothing surreal in all this but only a healthy and more current expansion of our idea of reality.
-How could painting express this broader picture of reality if not abstracting from what appears to us?
+How could painting express this broader picture of reality except by abstracting from the limited part of reality which appears to us?

 Leonardo da Vinci

 “The senses are terrestrial, reason is beyond them when it contemplates” wrote Leonardo da Vinci.
 In this affirmation I see an implicit reference to a vision intuited by reason that goes beyond the most immediate perception of the senses but that is no less real for this.
 Leonardo said that “painting is innate to the visible” adding, however, in another note that “painting is a mental activity”: it follows that the painter must take into account not only what he sees, that is, what appears to the senses, but also what, according to reason and intuition, nature really is.